-On the eve of International Women’s Day, March 8, it is fitting to reflect on how far women have come and how far we still need to go to achieve equality and kindness for all.
-Of course, within this written reflection are the challenging terms ‘women’ and ‘equality’.
-In these times of political correctness, neither can be defined anymore without invoking the rage of the woke warriors.
+On the eve of International Women’s Day, March 8, celebrating the social, economic, cultural, and political achievements of women, it is fitting to reflect on how far women have come and how far we still need to go to achieve equality and kindness for all.
+Of course, within this written reflection, are the challenging terms ‘women’ and ‘equality’.
+In these times of political correctness, neither can be defined anymore without invoking the rage of the woke warriors, the progressives who are awake to racial and social injustice.
 So, no definitions here.
 Just a focus on fierce, focused women still fighting, hopefully for the female side.

 Let’s fight on the same team despite our diversity

-For sadly, not all women are now batting for the same team.
-They are fierce, focused and fighting but not kind to other women.
-We are splintering into factions of feminists, ultra feminists, nasty hate filled feminists and women who brazenly flash their male body parts in changerooms.
+Sadly, not all women are batting for the same team.
+They are fierce, focused and fighting, but not kind to other women.
+We are splintering into factions of feminists, ultra feminists, nasty hate filled feminists and ‘women’ who brazenly flash their male body parts in change rooms.
+Add to the mix the transgender factor.
+No wonder we are in a state of utter confusion.

-What about the universal sisterhood?
-What happened to a united female front for liberation and equality.
-What about kindness?
-Let’s use our energy for good, our voices for good not to tear each other apart.
+What about universal sisterhood?
+What happened to a united female front for liberation and equality?
+What about simple kindness?
+Let’s use our energy for good, our voices for good and not tear each other apart.

 It’s about the equality the suffragettes fought for